hay-001/MODNet/README.md

 ```

 ## Citation
-If you use our work, please cite our [paper](https://arxiv.org/abs/2208.14160)
+If you use our code, please consider citing our [paper](https://arxiv.org/abs/2208.14160)

 ## Acknowledgements